DEVELOPMENT HISTORY

 - 2022

-- LIPUS-Brain, a Medical Device for the Treatment of Early Alzheimer’s Disease, was designated as an Eligible Product under the Breakthrough Medical Device Designation Program of the Ministry of Health, Labor and Welfare.
+- LIPUS-AD, a Medical Device for the Treatment of Early Alzheimer’s Disease, was granted the first Breakthrough Medical Device from the Ministry of Health, Labor and Welfare (PMDA).

 LIPUS – Angina